Teach For Malaysia > Fellowship FAQs

 Do I need to have leadership experience to be considered for the Fellowship?

 We recruit people with strong leadership potential to ensure that we maximise our Fellows’ impact in the classroom.
 However, you can exercise leadership potential without having been the leader of a group per se.
-Have a look at What we Look For to understand more.
+Have a look at Who We Look For to understand more.

 I am currently studying / working abroad.
 Do I need to be back in Malaysia to apply?

 No, you don’t need to be in Malaysia to start your application.
 All stages up until the Assessment Centre can be conducted online.
-However, you would need to be back in Malaysia to sit for the UKCG test.
-Contact firstname.lastname@example.org if you would like us to advise you.
+However, you need to return to Malaysia for subsequent stages including the Pre-Service Programme.
+Contact email@example.com if you would like us to advise you.

 I am currently doing my Masters, am I eligible to join?

-Eventhough there are no official restrictions, we highly discourage doing your Masters during the Fellowship.
+Even though there are no official restrictions, we highly discourage doing your Masters during the Fellowship.
 The Fellowship will be demanding and will require high commitment.
-Fellows will have to balance between a daily teaching role, a part-time Post-graduate Diploma student, and additional workshops/coaching sessions/events by Teach For Malaysia.
+Fellows will have to balance between a daily teaching role and additional workshops/coaching sessions/events by Teach For Malaysia.

 Placement and Subjects